 The state of Colorado current has 1 CEPH accredited MPH program available in online format.
 The MPH Leadership in Public Health Practice allows students to gain a better understanding of the management principles in this discipline, while still maintaining a normal life schedule.
 This degree program is excellent for professionals that have some experience working in the field of public health and have already completed a bachelor's degree prior to enrolling.
 This MPH program can be completed in 2-3 years, depending on how quickly students aim to complete their degree.

 Many in Colorado choose an online public health degree

 While the Colorado School of Public Health is an excellent choice for people that want to move to the Denver area or live there already, it does not yet have an online MPH (or BPH/DPH) option.
-View more on the most common online program in public health - the MPH - here, but with the accessibility most in the US have to the internet (especially the educated), an online MPH is becoming extremely common in the industry.
+However, with the accessibility to the internet in most of US (especially the educated), an online MPH is becoming extremely common in the industry.

 We recommend looking into multiple MPH programs - you can view more on the online MPH page mentioned above, and we have listings for some of the top featured programs within the site.

 Epidemiologist Careers & Salary in Colorado

 One of the most fascinating fields to work in with a MPH is epidemiology.
 In this career, professionals can investigate the creation, spread, and lifespan of different illnesses and diseases that plague certain areas of society.
 In an attempt to prevent massive spreads or help cure an outbreak altogether, professionals work closely with hospitals and pharmaceutical companies to find solutions that are safe for the public.
 If you are interested in being a part of this field, degree programs in Colorado are available for enrolling.
 While salaries can differ depending on where you work and the amount of experience you have in the field, common average salary information as well as the number of current professionals working in the field is listed below.

 - Average Salary: $63,920